 I don't even need stamps to send cards.
 I can send them on the computer.
-All my friends have e-mail.
-And if they don't they don't get a card untill they do.
+All my friends have email.
+And Facebook lets me keep in touch with everyone I know.

-I can also send a FAX on the telephone if I have to send a copy right then.
-These are the ways communication has changed in the last 20 years.
+These are the ways communication has changed in the last 30 years.

 Communication is talking.
 In some ways it has changed in the last 20 years.
 I think I can talk easily now because I cary around with my phone.
 It is pink and everyone likes it.
 Because I worked to earn it each month.
-You don't have to read the paper you can watch tv if you want.
-Tv tells you about clothes and stuff that you care about.
+You don't have to read the paper you can watch tv or computers if you want.
+They tell you about clothes and stuff that you care about.
 So communication is grate.
-Communication is also the computer which is all over.
+Facebook is also on the computer which is all over.
 I hate to rite so I use my cell but I could if I felt like it.
 My mother uses it.
 So she says it is much better.